Qazeer/InfoSec-Notes/L7/1-Methodology.md

 ###### URL validation and screenshotting

-Using the extracted list of URLs as input, `aquatone` can be used to validate the URL and screenshot the accessible web applications:
+Using the extracted list of URLs as input, `aquatone` can be used to validate the URL and screenshot the accessible web applications.

+`Aquatone` produces a report in the `HTML` format that embeds the screenshots, web page title, and headers enumerated.
+Web applications are grouped by similarities for easier visualization and analysis.

 ```
 cat <INPUT_URLS> | aquatone <OUTPUT_DIR>